Stratham-Newfields Veterinary Hospital

 • Pharmacy

-• Hospitalized Patients >
+• Treatment, ICU, and Hospitalized Patients

-• Treatment and ICU
+• X-Ray and Ultrasound

 • Why we are different

-Preoperative Exam and Labs
+Pre-Operative Exam and Labs

 Your veterinarian at SNVH will give your pet a thorough physical examination the morning of the procedure to make sure he/she is healthy enough for the surgery and anesthesia.
-Remember, pets can't tell us if they don't feel well.
-A physical examination is our first defense against performing surgery on an animal that could be ill, have an infectious disease, or a heart murmur that would compromise his or her safety under anesthesia.

 Picture